4awpawz/buster/README.md

     npm run restore

-## calling Buster programatically
+## calling Buster programmatically
-Buster can be called programatically, allowing it to be used as part of a greater workflow:
+Buster can be called programmatically, allowing it to be used as part of a greater workflow:

 ```
 const buster = require("@4awpawz/buster");